pfsense/docs/source/packages/pfblocker.rst

 * Blocking countries and IP ranges.
 * Replacment of both **Countryblock** and **IPblocklist** by providing the same functionality, and more, in one package.
-* Uses native functions of pfSense instead of file hacks and table manipulation.
+* Uses native functions of pfSense software instead of file hacks and table manipulation.

 Features include: